In today’s competitive economy, careers within the data industry are proving to be lucrative and even sexy according to Harvard Business Review.

 Whether you want to someday maintain data for a corporate office, a startup, a consulting firm, or even the government – this scientific field relies on individuals with curious, analytical minds.

-“The ideal candidate is someone who is passionate about solving problems, passionate about the world they live in, and passionate about technology,” said Vice Dean of the Bachelor in Data Science program at IE University, Borja González del Regueral.
+“The ideal candidate is someone who is passionate about solving problems, passionate about the world they live in, and passionate about technology,” said Vice Dean of the Bachelor in Data and Business Analytics program at IE University, Borja González del Regueral.
 “It’s someone who wants to solve challenges, who is willing to tackle those challenges using data.”

 Although being computer proficient isn’t mandatory, having a keen awareness of current trends is.